+Vanilla essential oil does not exist!
 True story!
 Can you believe it?!
-I was sure we had found a way to make an essential oil out of everything!!!
+We were sure that we had found a way to make an essential oil out of everything!

-In this article about the beautifully amazing and versatile vanilla bean, we will take a look at why there isn’t an essential oil, what the next best thing to a vanilla essential oil, how to make your own, what you can use it for and where you can buy manufactured variations online.
+In this article you will learn about the amazing and versatile vanilla bean, we will take a look at why there isn’t a vanilla essential oil, what the next best thing to a vanilla essential oil is, what you can use it for, and lastly, we will share with you our top vanilla oil picks.

 Essential oils are made starting with a process called steam distillation.
 Because the essence of vanilla does not come from its leaves or blooms and from inside a bean pod, this steam distillation just doesn’t work with this beautiful vine.

 Vanilla bean pods themselves are a tough, fibrous structure that encases the actual vanilla bean paste on the inside.
-Steam distillation is ineffective at drawing out the essence there for no essential oil can be made into a product that would constitute being categorized as an “essential oil.”
+Steam distillation is ineffective at drawing out the essence therefore no essential oil can be made into a product that would constitute being categorized as an “essential oil.”

 Vanilla Extract vs Vanilla Oil